Instructions for extended-release oxalic acid

 Preparation

 For extended-release application, oxalic acid can be dissolved in glycerin, absorbed into any number of absorbent matrices.
-Field data suggest that for a double-deep hive, there should be roughly 60 square inches of matrix, holding roughly 100 g of 1:1 OA:glycerin (weight to weight), although other ratios may be used (the higher the ratio of glycerin, the more rapidly the OA is dispersed upon the bees, sometimes with adverse effects).
+Field data suggest that for a double-deep hive, there should be roughly 60 square inches of matrix, holding roughly 100 g of 1:1 OA:glycerin (weight to weight), although other ratios may be used (our testing indicates that the 1:1 ratio gives better results than a higher glycerin ratio).
 For cardboard strips to be hung over the top bars, it will require more total surface area to hold the same amount of solution.

 To prepare enough Swedish sponge pads to treat 10 full-sized colonies in double deep boxes (one full sponge per hive):

-• First prepare the sponges by cutting them in half (into 3½” x 8” pads), each half of which will absorb 50 grams of the solution (50 g oxalic acid dose per hive).
+- First prepare the sponges by cutting them in half (into 3½” x 8” pads), each half of which will absorb 50 grams of the solution (50 g oxalic acid dose per hive), or 1.5” x 15” chipboard strips (each will absorb ~20 g of solution).

-• Wear safety glasses and waterproof gloves when preparing the solution.
-Have a neutralizing solution of 10 heaping tablespoons of baking soda dissolved in 1 gallon of water on hand, to neutralize any spills.
+- Wear safety glasses and waterproof gloves when preparing the solution.
+Have a neutralizing solution of baking soda dissolved in 1 gallon of water on hand, to neutralize any spills.

-• Place the pan over a low/medium heat (preferably using a double boiler), and heat the ingredients while closely monitoring the temperature, not to exceed 160°F (70°C) (the acid crystals will dissolve at as low as 110°F, and start to bubble if the temperature exceeds 170°F).
+- Place the pan over a low/medium heat (preferably using a double boiler), and heat the ingredients while closely monitoring the temperature, not to exceed 160°F (70°C) (the acid crystals will dissolve at as low as 110°F, the solution will start to bubble if the temperature exceeds 170°F due to a chemical reaction for which it is unclear whether it is of benefit.).

-• While the solution is still hot, either (A) add twenty (20) (3½” x 8”) absorbent cellulose pads (or fifty (50) 2.5” x 15”(6.35 x 38 cm) cardboard strips) on edge into the pan and allow them to absorb the solution, or (B) place the pads into a separate plastic container and slowly and carefully pour the still-hot solution over them.
+- While the solution is still hot, either (A) add twenty (20) (3½” x 8”) absorbent cellulose pads (or fifty (50) 1.5” x 15”(6.35 x 38 cm) cardboard strips) on edge into the pan and allow them to absorb the solution, or (B) place the pads into a separate plastic container and slowly and carefully pour the still-hot solution over them.
 With either method, you may need to use tongs to carefully turn the pads over to obtain full absorption (which must take place before the solution cools).
 Be careful to avoid splashing of the solution!
-The hot solution will be absorbed rapidly.
+The hot solution will be absorbed rapidly, so long as the solution is hot.
+You may need to reheat the pan, or as sugested by beekeeper Dave Gaetano, wrap the pan in insulation.

-• Checkbacks during the course of treatment: We spot-check regularly to make sure that the pads or sponges are wet on the surface, and if touched with the fingertip, have a strong sour taste.
+- Checkbacks during the course of treatment: We spot-check regularly to make sure that the pads or sponges are moist on the surface, and if touched with the fingertip, have a strong sour taste.
 If they dry out and don’t pass the taste test, they are no longer active.

 Notes on crystallization